-Bracken Feldman as studied ceramics at Alfred University during her undergrad years and returns to Alfred during the summer to continue developing her skills.
-Bracken as taught in the Hudson Valley region for the past 10 years.
-Bracken also as a Masters in Teaching from Manhattanville College.
-Bracken has been a potter for 21 years and considers herself to be both a wheel thrower and a hand building.
+Bracken Feldman studied ceramics at Alfred University during her undergrad years and she returns to Alfred during the summer to continue developing her skills.
+She holds a Masters in Teaching from Manhattanville College and has taught in the Hudson Valley region for the past 10 years.
+She has been a potter for 21 years and considers herself to be both a wheel thrower and a hand builder.

 Betty Ann Medeiros

 Betty Ann Medeiros is a landscape and portrait artist known for her sweeping compositions, and depiction of light utilizing a keen sense of color.
 She uses brushstrokes to show movement, wind and atmospheric elements.
 In both Betty Ann’s watercolors and her oil paintings, she paints in a realistic fashion, rendering her figures and landscape elements with equal attention to detail.
 Betty Ann is an alumna of Western Connecticut State University, where she received her BA and MFA. in fine art and illustration.
 Initially Betty Ann worked as an illustrator and created artwork for publication clients such as Cricket Magazine, Fine Gardening and Scholastic’s Book of Knowledge.
 But for many years now she has been creating award winning fine art portraits and landscapes in watercolor, and oils and enjoys plein air painting around New England.
 She is an experienced painting teacher in many Connecticut art centers and is currently the director of the Candlewood League of Artists.